Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/gonola/public_html/gonola/docroot/wp-includes/formatting.php on line 4358

 9. Remember the storming of the Bastille on Bastille Day

 In 1789, while New Orleans was under Spanish colonial rule, France was experiencing food shortages, high taxes, and the militarization of Paris.
 Amidst growing fears that King Louis XVI hoped to stamp out any inkling of a political revolt, citizens looted firearms from Hôtel des Invalides and then stormed the Bastille on July 14 of that year for gunpowder—inadvertently freeing the prisoners held captive there.
 Bastille Day, France’s national celebration, is now observed yearly on July 14.
-In New Orleans, the Alliance Française of New Orleans, Consulate General of France in Louisiana, French-American Chamber of Commerce-Gulf Coast Chapter, and others will host a local celebration on July 13 with live music, dancing, performances, and food trucks (including Frencheez, Boucherie, and Crêpes à la Cart).
+In New Orleans, several local French cultural organizations host a local celebration on July 12 with live music, dancing, performances, and French food at the New Orleans Museum of Art.

 10. Eat a hot dog at a Baby Cakes game

 Baseball is a favorite American past-time and perfect for the month of America’s independence.
 Local minor league baseball team the New Orleans Baby Cakes hosts games throughout the month with several promotions.
-Celebrate Thirsty Thursday and Dog Day on Thursday, July 12 and 26 with $2 domestic drafts (12 ounces) and dogs are welcome.
+Celebrate Thirsty Thursday on July 4 with a game against the San Antonio Missions followed by fireworks.
 Can’t make it out during the week?
-The Baby Cakes will have fireworks following the games on Friday, July 13 and 27.
-For the Potterheads out there, the Baby Cakes stadium will become Hogwarts for the night on Saturday, July 28 in celebration of Harry Potter’s birthday.
+The Baby Cakes will have fireworks following the games on Friday, July 5, 19, and 26.
+On Sundays in July, kids 4-12 get to run the bases after the game.
+The Baby Cakes also have several themed nights including Stranger Things Night on Friday, July 19, Fairytale Night on Saturday, July 20, and Wizards Night (in celebration of Harry Potter’s birthday) on Friday, July 26.
 Costumes are encouraged.

 11. Hear iambic pentameter at the Shakespeare Festival

-The New Orleans Shakespeare Festival at Tulane is an annual celebration of the playwright’s works, now in its 25th year.
+The New Orleans Shakespeare Festival at Tulane is an annual celebration of the playwright’s works, now in its 26th year.
 With a focus on exposing the Gulf South to Shakespeare, it presents multiple works each year.
-Traditional shows include Macbeth (July 6-22) and King Lear (July 11).
-Additionally, By Any Scenes Necessary: Julius Caesar (July 18) is a spoof in which performers throw out the script and incorporate improv in a raucous recreation of Julius Caesar.
+This year, the festival begins in June and continues into July featuring Hamlet from July 12-28.

 12. Cool off with a snowball

-13. Explore new exhibits at the New Orleans Museum of Art
+13. Delve into exhibits at the WWII Museum

 14. Run with the “bulls” during San Fermin in Nueva Orleans

 While it isn’t exactly like the real Encierro, or Running of the Bulls, in Pamplona, Spain, the local celebration of San Fermin in Nueva Orleans is still fun and less dangerous.
 In place of live bulls running loose through city streets, members of the Bill Easy Rollergirls rollerskate after runners with plastic bats.
-San Fermin in Nueva Orleans is a full weekend affair, with the running of the “bulls” the morning of Saturday, July 14.
-Other weekend events include Ernest Hemingway-inspired burlesque (remember The Sun Also Rises?).
+San Fermin in Nueva Orleans is a full weekend affair, with the running of the “bulls” the morning of August 25.
+Other weekend events include El Txupinazo, the fundraising kick-off to festivities on August 24, the Fiesta de Pantalones on Saturday, and Ernest Hemingway-inspired burlesque with Big Deal Burlesque at Lula Distillery on Sunday to mark the end of Sanfermines.
 Tickets are available here, and sales raise money for Beth’s Friends Forever and Big Easy Animal Rescue.

 15. Sample some spirits at Tales of the Cocktail

-Tales of the Cocktail returns for its 16th year on July 17-22.
+Tales of the Cocktail returns for its 17th year on July 16-21.
 Tales of the Cocktail is a business conference mixed with a festival and tailored for those in the bar and spirits industry, including bartenders and distillers.
-Others interested in cocktail history and culture should also attend.
-The festival offers over 300 events including seminars, tastings, book signings, cocktail tours, dinners, and awards.
+Anyone else interested in cocktail history and culture should also attend.
+The festival offers over 300 events including seminars, tastings, book signings, cocktail tours, competitions, dinners, and awards.
 Individual tickets are sold for each event.